-Improving access to clean drinking water not only helps the people living and working in Honduras, it makes the coffee supply chain more resilient by allowing producers of quality coffee to avoid fuel, medicine, and clean water costs and invest those savings in their farm, their children’s education, and their livelihood overall.
+Improving access to clean drinking water not only helps the people living and working in Honduras, it supports a more resilient coffee supply chain by allowing producers of quality coffee to avoid fuel, medicine, and clean water costs and invest those savings in their farm, their children’s education, and their livelihood overall.

 The project is monitored annually and verified to the Gold Standard, a leading independent standard for voluntary carbon reduction projects.
 Among other parameters, the usage rate of the filters, the quality of the filtered water, and the amount of water consumed by the households is monitored, as well as the reduction in burning of wood.

 Businesses and individuals wishing to help reach more families with more clean water filters, while mitigating their carbon emissions, can purchase Native HelpBuild carbon offsets for this project.
 Contact us to support this project.Read less.